 Demand for special school places, for all categories remains high.
 KCC needed to commission a new 250 place special school for Profound Severe and Complex Needs for 2025.
-A site for a new school was identified in North Sevenoaks and a bid was subsequently submitted for a new Special Free School through KCC's Safety Valve submission.
-The bid was successful, and it is anticipated the new school will be opened by 2026 at the latest.
+The old Birchwood Primary School site on Russell Way in Swanley was identified as suitable, and a bid was subsequently submitted for a new Special School through KCC's Safety Valve submission.
+The bid for DfE funding was successful, and it is anticipated the new school will be opened by September 2026.
+A provider will be chosen by the DfE through open competition during this year.
 Given the nature of Special Schools and the distances that students travel to receive an appropriate education, the provision will be designed to cater for students in the whole North Kent area.

-There are currently no Specialist Resourced Provisions (SRP) in Sevenoaks District.
+There are currently no primary Specialist Resourced Provisions (SRP) in Sevenoaks District.
 KCC is currently conducting a review of SRP provision across Kent.
 Should needs be identified, KCC will ensure new provision is commissioned, where possible, throughout the Plan period.